 What You Need to Know About Medical Bankruptcies

-For families or individuals who lack health or dental insurance, a simple trip to the doctor or emergency room can cost thousands of dollars.
+For families or individuals who lack dental or health insurance, a simple trip to the doctor or emergency room can cost thousands of dollars.
 And for those living paycheck to paycheck, costs like these can be an unthinkable setback.
 Even those with insurance can find themselves with bills for procedures that weren’t covered.

 Medical debt statistics to know

-Over 66.5% of all bankruptcies are tied to medical issues, according to CNBC.
-While the Affordable Care Act has helped 20 million people gain insurance coverage, the number of uninsured Americans is creeping back up.
-According to KFF, 45% of uninsured adults said they can’t afford the cost of health care coverage and expensive medical treatments.
+Can you file bankruptcy on medical bills?
+Over 66.5% of all bankruptcies are tied to medical issues, according to a CNBC study.
+While the Affordable Care Act has helped 20 million people gain insurance coverage, the number of uninsured Americans is creeping back up and subsequently more medical bankruptcies in the US.
+According to KFF, 45% of uninsured adults based in the United States said they can’t afford the cost of health care coverage and expensive medical treatments.

-These high medical care costs can lead people to cut corners in their healthcare management.
-The Burden of Medical Debt report from the Kaiser Family Foundation and The New York Times found the following:
+These high medical care costs can lead people to cut corners in their healthcare management, which leads to medical bankruptcies.
+On top of how many people file bankruptcy, The Burden of Medical Debt report from the Kaiser Family Foundation and The New York Times found the following:

 - 65% of participants postponed going to the dentist.

-- 62% used over the counter drugs in lieu of seeing a doctor when sick.
+- 62% used over the counter medicine in lieu of seeing a doctor when sick.

 - 43% did not fill a needed prescription.